nocomplexity/SecurityArchitecture/07-principles.rst

 - Opportunity for common security measurements: Security requirements have potential for reuse in other projects.
 This because security requirements are often called non functional requirements (NFR’s).
 NFRs are quality requirements and often not explicitly asked for by business or users.
 Many systems and projects face similar security threats and dealing with them in a standardized way can have benefits.
 E.g. it is often better to have one good and fully managed backup and restore system instead of several types that must be controlled and managed.
 - Reduced cost: Each time a requirement is reused, it offsets another requirement that does not have to be written.
 Reuse reduces the effort needed to produce requirements specifications for later projects.
 Writing requirements that can be reused is a time investment in future productivity.
 - Improved quality: A requirement that has been written specifically for reuse will have been given thorough attention and inspected for quality.
 Reusing published requirements thus results in fewer defects due to poorly written requirements.
-- Consistency: Reusing requirements forces stakeholders to think at the same level of abstrac-tion, in the same terms, and independently of system design in different contexts.
+- Consistency: Reusing requirements forces stakeholders to think at the same level of abstraction, in the same terms, and independently of system design in different contexts.
 Using the same requirement for multiple projects grants a certain level of consistency across a product line or an entire organization.
 - Speed: Specifying security and privacy requirements is specialized work.
 Availability of experts engineers and analysis is often problematic.
 So reuse lessens the need for security expertise at the requirements stage.
 E.g. only experts can be involved for a review instead of writing the requirements.
 - Quality: Good requirements can be reused for more than one project.
 Especially within the same organization, since the context for some organisational processes is comparable.
 Improving requirements is easier than creating good requirements from scratch.
 Also learning points from audits and incidents can be incorporated into existing requirements if needed so the whole security process improves.